giantswarm/docs/src/content/guides/efk-stack-app-oidc/index.md

 type: Opaque
 ```

-### Configure OIDC backend for Kibana
+## Step 5: Configure OIDC backend for Kibana
-Now that all the required preparations to deploy the app are done, the efk-stack-app can be deployed to the tenant cluster.
+Now that the requirements to deploy the app are done, the efk-stack-app can be deployed to the tenant cluster.

-This is the minimal required `values.yaml` needed to configure EFK at time of installation.
-Currently it's not supported to reload configuration from configMaps so make sure to finish this guide before deploying the app.
+Below is the minimal required `values.yaml` needed to configure EFK at time of installation.
+Currently, it's not supported to reload configuration from configMaps so make sure to finish this guide before deploying the app.

-The required values to complete filling out the following template can all be found in microsofts [official guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) for setting up an app-registration on azure portal.
+The required values to fill the template below can be found in Microsoft's [official guide](https://docs.microsoft.com/en-us/Azure/active-directory/develop/quickstart-register-app) for setting up an app-registration on Azure portal.

+**Finally, ensure admin password matches with password hashes defined in "Step 3: Configure internal-users database".**

 ```yaml
 opendistro-es: